gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 ## **Voting Options**

-- **YES** – Supports the proposed parameter change, reducing the Community Pool tax rate from 10% to 2%.
+- **YES** – Supports the proposed parameter change, reducing the Community Pool tax rate to 2%.

 - **NO** – Opposes the proposed parameter change, supports maintaining the Community Pool tax rate at 10%.